-Okay, so what the heck does that mean?
+Okay, so what the heck does that all mean?
 Well, the practical effect is that stodgy mega-cap dividend stocks make up the lion’s share of the fund’s $40,000m net assets.
-At time of writing that means blocks of JPMorgan, Johnson & Johnson, Procter & Gamble, Exxon Mobil and AT&T dominate the list.
-Indeed those five names actually take up around 15% of the portfolio’s entire current value.
+At time of writing, that means blocks of JPMorgan, Johnson & Johnson, Procter & Gamble, Exxon Mobil and AT&T dominate the list.
+Indeed, those five names actually take up around 15% of the portfolio’s entire current value.

 (Data Source: Vanguard & YCharts)

 Stretching that over the next five stocks – Intel, Verizon, Merck, Chevron and Pfizer – brings the figure up to over 26%.
 Other favorites just outside the top ten include Coca-Cola, PepsiCo, Wells Fargo and McDonald’s.
 Heck, the correlation between being in the top thirty holdings in VYM and appearing on The Compound Investor is pretty strong.